gooran/c-sharp-apps/README.md

-# c-sharp-win-form-apps
+# c-sharp-apps
-Some C# windows form application examples for students
+Some C# application examples for students